sagemath/sagewiki_to_gh-2022-10-10/CombinatorialClass.md

  * Hom(As, Bs).nameOftheBijection(a) ?

 It is maybe not a very strong rule.
 Possible exception A is very standard and B is very exotic.
 Then maybe one can only write b.to_A() and B.from_A

+== Combinatorial Class Factory ==

+The goal here is to make is simple to take a subclass of a combinatorial class by adding some constraints.
+For example if {{{p4=Permutations(4)}}}.
+The user may want to get the subclass of p4 of permutations of length say 5.
+So
+ - Each combinatorial class should embed the necessary information to rebuild itself with extra constraint.
+ - what is the syntax to add this extra constraints ?
+   * p4.subclass(length5=5) ?
+   * other suggestion ?
+ - If no algorithm is known to handles the new constraints what should be the behavior ?
+   * raise an error suggesting the user to use a {{{filter}}}
+   * do the filter automatically